swimmingly/yodrew.github.io/faq.md

     On the surface, the two processes have some similarities.
 Each involves less physical activity.
 Attention gravitates from the world to oneself.

     But what goes on inside oneself radically differs.
 Meditation is active, ie, the will drives the process.
-It's purpose is to make the unconscious conscious.
+Its purpose is to make the unconscious conscious.
 It is a quiet internal war.
 Darkroom retreating is passive, ie, the unconscious drives it, with the will secondary, as a servant.
-It's purpose is to rest so the being can restore itself to wholeness.
+Its purpose is to rest so the being can restore itself to wholeness.
 It is peacemaking.
 These subtly different drivers and purposes have massive effects on one's experience and results.

-#### concerns
+## concerns {#concerns}

 - _Wouldn't you go crazy staying in darkness that long?_